thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

+- [ ] stream line filtering->clustering->registration for testing alongsisde robot

-- [ ] use PCL Euclidean cluster extraction to replace segmentation or manual bounding box preparation of lidar scans -> proof of concept shown in `filter_cloud.cpp`, robot body is successfully separated from workpeice, clusters shown in rviz
+- [x] use PCL Euclidean cluster extraction to replace segmentation or manual bounding box preparation of lidar scans -> proof of concept shown in `filter_cloud.cpp`, robot body is successfully separated from workpeice, clusters shown in rviz
-    -> this needs testing for robustness and documentation,
+    -> this needs testing for robustness and documentation, -> volume + aspect ratio objective function used, improve this with weighted factors instead of summative

-- [ ] test clustering with workpeice plus separated objects on table and consider a selection algorithm to determine which cluster is the correct workpeice, cluster size is not a robust metric for selection if the workpeice size varies.
+- [x] test clustering with workpeice plus separated objects on table and consider a selection algorithm to determine which cluster is the correct workpeice, cluster size is not a robust metric for selection if the workpeice size varies.
 The workpeice size will vary.

 - [ ] test clustering with workpeice and clamps
     -> older scans